mackwic/slack-rtmapi/README.md

 client.main_loop
 assert false # never ending loop
 ```
-Slack-rtmapi is very configurable.
+Slack-rtmapi is very hackable and configurable.
 More documentation will come soon (especially Rails integration), with helpers for integrations with the usual engines (EventMachine and Rack are planned, maybe Celluloid).

+As always, pull request welcome, we are very contributor friendly.

 For more informations about the Slack Real Time API, please check https://api.slack.com/rtm